-Sustainable urban drainage systems (SuDs) are designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
-SuDS try to replicate natural systems and use cost effective solutions
+- 117 Sustainable urban drainage systems (SuDs) are designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
+SuDS try to replicate natural systems and use cost effective solutions with low environmental impact to drain away dirty and surface water run-off through collection, storage, and cleaning. - 118 SuDS should be designed in accordance with the Non-statutory technical standards for sustainable drainage systems (2015) and guidance in the SuDS Manual (2015) published by Construction Industry Research and Information Association (CIRIA).

-10 The Exception Test, as set out in paragraph 102 of the NPPF, is a method to demonstrate and help ensure that flood risk to people and property will be managed satisfactorily, while allowing necessary development to go ahead in situations where suitable sites at lower risk of flooding are not available.
+&lt;sup>11 The Exception Test, as set out in paragraph 102 of the NPPF, is a method to demonstrate and help ensure that flood risk to people and property will be managed satisfactorily, while allowing necessary development to go ahead in situations where suitable sites at lower risk of flooding are not available.

-- with low environmental impact to drain away dirty and surface water run-off through collection, storage, and cleaning. - 118 SuDS should be designed in accordance with the National Standards for Sustainable Drainage Systems (December 2011) guidance in the SuDS Manual (2007) published by Construction Industry Research and Information Association (CIRIA). - The 'core town centre' and central seafront policy area is characterised by a geology that exhibits low infiltration potential, although there are also surrounding areas where the geology offers greater permeability and potential for SuDs.
+- 119 The 'core town centre' and central seafront policy area is characterised by a geology that exhibits low infiltration potential, although there are also surrounding areas where the geology offers greater permeability and potential for SuDs.
 The SCAAP area more widely is susceptible to localised surface water flooding, as indicated in the SFRA and Environment Agency online mapping.
 As such, all new development shall be drained via SuDS.
-It should be noted that SuDS must receive planning approval before construction is commenced and: - For extensions and other single property developments the owner or developer will remain responsible for maintaining the system in good working order; - For developments above single property scale, once the Council, as the Lead Local Flood Authority, is satisfied it has been constructed to an appropriate standard, the Council will adopt the SuDs for maintenance. - The design target will be to limit the discharge of the site run-off to green-field levels wherever possible.
+It should be noted that SuDS must receive planning approval before construction is commenced and: - For extensions and other single property developments the owner or developer will remain responsible for maintaining the system in good working order; - For developments above single property scale, once the Council, as the Lead Local Flood Authority, is satisfied it has been constructed to an appropriate standard, the Council will adopt the SuDs for maintenance. - 120 The design target will be to limit the discharge of the site run-off to green-field levels wherever possible.
 It may be found that this standard is not achievable, but any derogation will have to be approved by the organisation managing the receiving water system.
-For main rivers and ordinary watercourses this will be the Council, and for public surface water sewers Anglian Water. - Developers are encouraged to consider the layout of their SuDS proposals prior to any other site masterplanning is undertaken, and to discuss them with the Council, as SuDs have specific requirements for location and construction.
+For main rivers and ordinary watercourses this will be the Council, and for public surface water sewers Anglian Water.

+121 Developers are encouraged to consider the layout of their SuDS proposals prior to undertaking any other site masterplanning, and to discuss them with the Council, as SuDs have specific requirements for location and construction.